SecondaryEnglish

 Dystopian novels discussion

-If you want to delve deeper than these discussion points for Kazuo Ishiguro’s Never Let Me Go, we’ve also rounded up six great teaching resources for that title.
+If you want to delve deeper than these discussion points for Kazuo Ishiguro’s Never Let Me Go and explore themes of human cloning, ethics and mortality – we’ve also rounded up six great teaching resources for that title.

 Craziest reasons books were banned